ABRG-Models/BarrelEmerge/README.md

 11 minutes to run the 50000 steps of Fig. 1C simulation on a 6-core gaming laptop (with an 8th gen Intel Core i9 processor and with the code compiled with OpenMP to use all the cores).
-An older, 6th gen Core i5 laptop (2 cores) needed 23 minutes for the same simulation.
+An older, 6th gen Core i5 laptop (2 cores) needs 23 minutes to run the same simulation.

 If you have any trouble, please post an issue on github at https://github.com/ABRG-Models/BarrelEmerge/issues and I will do my